classroomLabs/aldaba-clean_dev-23_04/docs/practice/actibity_bookings/activity-bookings.md

 ### 2- Update the State of an Activity

-If it is in the "draft" state can be changed to 'published' or 'cancelled'.
-If it is in the "published" state can be changed to 'confirmed' or 'cancelled'.
-If it is in the "confirmed" state can be changed to 'finished'.
-If it is in the "cancelled" state can not be changed.
+If it is in the "draft" state can be changed to 'published' or 'canceled' If it is in the "published" state can be changed to 'confirmed' or 'canceled' If it is in the "confirmed" state can be changed to 'finished' If it is in the "canceled" state can not be changed.
 If it is in the "finished" state can not be changed.

 ### 3- Book an Activity